etdavila10/etorresdavila/README.md

 - [Astro](https://astro.build/)
 - [TailwindCSS](https://tailwindcss.com/)

-This website was last updated on March 16, 2024.
+This website was last updated on July 24, 2024.